nikhlu07/SonicArena/README.md

 # ⚡ SonicArena ⚡
-*A high-velocity, move-to-earn GPS strategy game built on the Sonic Blockchain*
+*A high-velocity, move-to-earn GPS strategy game built on the idea of Sonic Blockchain*

 <div align="center">